mapbox/mbxmapkit/README.md

 MBXMapKit
 ---------

-MBXMapKit is a simple library which extends Apple's MapKit API to integrate with maps hosted on mapbox.com, combining the performance of a native map implementation with convenience and integration similar to Mapbox.js.
+MBXMapKit extends Apple's MapKit API to integrate with maps hosted on mapbox.com, combining the performance of native maps with convenience and integration similar to Mapbox.js.
 With MBXMapKit, your app is responsible for providing and managing its own MKMapView instance, while MBXMapKit provides tile overlays, annotations, and an offline map downloader so you can easily display maps from mapbox.com, both online and offline.

 [![](https://raw.github.com/mapbox/mbxmapkit/packaging/screenshot.png)]()